RafifAlzayat/thecoolteam-/README.md

   1. Import Libraries.
   2. Read csv file.
   3. Split the data.
+    * Using the train_test_split function from sklearn
-  4. Create features and target.
+  5. Create features and target.
-  5. Train the model.
+  6. Train the model.
+    * Using the BalancedRandomForestClassifier from imblearn
+  7. Confusion Matrix?
+  8. Print the imbalanced classification report
+    * image?
+  10. List features in order of importance
+  11. Train the EasyEnsembleClassifier
+    * Using the EasyEnsembleClassifier from imblearn
+  13. Print the imbalanced classification report
+    * image?
 #### Results
 #### Benefits and Limitations